 In late November of 1845, workmen plastered and painted designated rooms in the Nauvoo Temple's attic floor.
 They borrowed and laid carpeting.
-Apostles Brigham Young and Heber C. Kimball hung curtains that were made by their wives.
-The special temple rooms were dedicated on November 30, and 10 days
+Apostles Brigham Young and Heber C. Kimball hung curtains that were made by their

 From December 1845 to February 1846 about 5,600 Saints were endowed.

-William S. Muir and his wife Jane

-Robb were endowed on December 25,
+William S. Muir and his wife Jane Robb were endowed on December 25,

 1845 and then on January 17, 1846 they were sealed together.
-John Witstein Shupe and his wife Martha Ann Thomas were endowed on February 6, 1846.46
+John Witstein Shupe and his wife Martha Ann Thomas were endowed on February 6, 1846.